cleopatra27/chocotea/documentation/JakartaRequest.md

-# ☕️ SpringRequest
+# ☕️ JakartaRequest
-This annotation is used to define methods to be used to generate requests with API(S) built with [Spring](https://mvnrepository.com/artifact/org.springframework/spring-core).
+This annotation is used to define methods to be used to generate requests with API(S) built with [Jakarta](https://mvnrepository.com/artifact/jakarta.ws.rs/jakarta.ws.rs-api).

 ## Fields
 ### name